 Online Dating Scams: How to Stay Safe With Online Dating

-In recent years, online dating has become very popular with 1-in-5 Americans aged 25-34 years old using one or more of the many popular dating sites and apps, such as match.com, OkCupid, and PlentyOfFish.
+Over the past decade, online dating has become very popular in the United States.
+In a recent survey, 1-in-3 Americans say they use one or more dating sites and apps, such as Match.com, OkCupid, eHarmony, Tinder, and PlentyOfFish.
 With the stigma of online dating gone, it’s turned out to be a great way to date, have fun, and potentially fall in love.

-However, online dating’s major draw is also its biggest flaw: you have no idea who the person you’re talking to really is.
-Romance scams are among the most common form of internet fraud, accounting for over $86 million dollars lost by Americans in 2014.
-It’s not only internet fraud that you need to think about, there is also the chance of physical harm.
+However, online dating’s major draw is also its biggest flaw: you don’t know the true identity of the person on the other side of the conversation.
+Romance scams are among the most common form of internet fraud with the most losses reported.
+In 2015, the Federal Trade Commission (FTC) reported a loss of over $33 million.
+In the past five years, the number has skyrocketed to a jaw-dropping $201 million lost to online dating scams.
+It’s not only internet fraud that you need to think about, but there is also the chance of physical harm.
 Dating app crime is a very real thing.

 CallerSmart is all about protecting you from unknown or unwanted phone calls and texts.
 When meeting new singles online, exchanging phone numbers is usually one of the first things you do once you decide to meet in person.
 CallerSmart has an immense database of phone numbers and crowd-sourced information which lets you check your potential date’s number to see if anyone has commented on them.
 Many comments are positive, while others let you know if the person is a cheater, creep, or scammer.